-Evaluating Current Systems Engineering Models for Applicability to Model-Based Systems Engineering Technical Reviews
+Defining a Model-Based Systems Engineering Approach for Technical Reviews

-Warren Vaneman-has more than 33 years of leadership and systems engineering experience from various positions within the intelligence community, including as Chief Architect of the Enterprise Ground Architecture at the National Reconnaissance Office.
-He is also a retired Navy Reserve Captain.
-He has a BS from the State University of New York Maritime College, an MS in Systems Engineering, and a PhD in Industrial and Systems Engineering from Virginia Tech, and a Joint Professional Military Education Phase 1 Certificate from the Naval War College.
-The International Council on System Engineering (INCOSE) certifies him as a Certified Systems Engineering Professional (CSEP).
+Warren Vaneman-has 33 years of leadership and systems engineering experience from various positions within the intelligence community, including as Chief Architect of the Enterprise Ground Architecture at the National Reconnaissance Office.
+He is also a Navy Reserve Captain (Ret.).
+He has a BS from the State University of New York Maritime College, an MS in systems engineering, and a PhD in industrial and systems engineering from Virginia Tech.
+Vaneman also has a Joint Professional Military Education Phase 1 Certificate from the Naval War College.
+He is a Certified Systems Engineering Professional (CSEP) from The International Council on System Engineering (INCOSE). [wvaneman@nps.edu]

-Ron Carlson-served 26 years in naval aviation as a pilot, seven years of which were at NAVAIR where he led NAVAIR Systems Engineers through several years of systems engineering revitalization.
-He joined the NPS SE department 10 years ago.
-He has a Master of Philosophy in Systems Engineering from Stevens Institute of Technology, master's degrees in strategic studies and national policy from the Naval War College and business administration-aviation from Embry Riddle Aeronautical University, and his Bachelor of Science in nuclear engineering from the University of Michigan.
+Ron Carlson-served 26 years in naval aviation as a pilot, 7 years of which were at NAVAIR where he led NAVAIR systems engineers through several years of systems engineering revitalization.
+He joined the NPS systems engineering department 10 years ago.
+He has a master's of philosophy in systems engineering from Stevens Institute of Technology, master's degrees in strategic studies and national policy from the Naval War College and business administration-aviation from Embry Riddle Aeronautical University, and a bachelor's degree in nuclear engineering from the University of Michigan. [rrcarlso@nps.edu]